 After Facebook; Instagram, Google, and Twitter are their other favorite sites to find salons based on reviews, So when they view your Good salon reviews, it would be an added advantage.
 Also, 75% of consumers go online to find reviews while 80% trust online reviews as much as referrals.

 Negative comments and reviews usually have bad outcomes.
 They can impact your social media and web traffic.
-This also means fewer people are likely to visit your salon once a negative review blows out of proportion.
-Certain salons have also changed their name or shut down business only because of this.
+This also means fewer people are likely to visit your salon once a salon reviews blows out of proportion.
+Certain salons have also changed their name or shut down business only because of this.\

 Therefore, handling reviews is crucial to your salon business if you wish to succeed.
 In this blog, we have discussed how positive salon ratings can be a boon to your business as well as how you can deal with negative salon reviews with the aid of salon software.